marisacasillas/chatterlab/content/courses/MCDR2023/Casillas-MCDR-Winter2023-Syllabus.md

 **Teaching assistant:** Jenny Haizhao Bo (she/her; hbo@uchicago.edu)

-**Office hours:**

-* Dr. Casillas: Thursdays 12:00–2:00pm Rosenwald 318A (Zoom only by request).
+**Office hours:** Dr. Casillas only: Thursdays 12:00–2:00pm Rosenwald 318A (Zoom only by request).

-* Jenny: TBD

 **Course materials:**

-All course materials will be available via this chatterlab course webpage, or otherwise via Canvas.
+All course materials will be available via Canvas or this chatterlab course webpage.
+All readings are posted under "Files" in the canvas course page or are hyperlinked below.

 ----